-The Mozilla Crash Reporter sends Thunderbird crash information to a collection system, which assigns a crash ID.
+The Mozilla Crash Reporter sends your crash report to a collection system, which assigns a crash ID.
 You will want to post your crash ID(s) in your bug report or support request.
-Also, Thunderbird developers use this information to make future versions of Thunderbird crash less frequently.
+Also, Thunderbird developers use this crash report to make future versions of Thunderbird crash less frequently.
 (The Mozilla Crash Reporter comes up because Thunderbird crashes; it does not cause Thunderbird to crash.)

 For suggestions on how to prevent Thunderbird from crashing, see Thunderbird Crashes.